kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Wall Street
 - Stay tuned :)
+- I've also been invited to formal recruiting events at: Goldman Sachs, JP Morgan, Capital One, WorldQuant, Two Sigma, HRT, Jane Street, etc (various)

 ## Tech
 - I volunteered to help teach a class for around 10 children between 9 and 13 each weekend for a year basics of robotics (building robots and coding in Scratch); the founder was an astrophysicist from Caltech who worked at Rolling Robots.(LA)